distribution/distribution/docs/insecure.md

 > it's not possible to use an insecure registry with basic authentication.
 {:.warning}

-This basically tells Docker to entirely disregard security for your registry.
+This procedure configures Docker to entirely disregard security for your registry.
+This is **very** insecure and is not recommended.
+It exposes your registry to trivial man-in-the-middle (MITM) attacks.
-While this is relatively easy to configure the daemon in this way, it is **very** insecure.
-It does expose your registry to trivial MITM.
 Only use this solution for isolated testing or in a tightly controlled, air-gapped environment.

-1. Open the `/etc/default/docker` file or `/etc/sysconfig/docker` for editing.

-    Depending on your operating system, your Engine daemon start options.

-2. Edit (or add) the `DOCKER_OPTS` line and add the `--insecure-registry` flag.
+1. Edit the `daemon.json` file, whose default location is `/etc/docker/daemon.json` on Linux or `C:\ProgramData\docker\config\daemon.json` on Windows Server.
+If you use Docker for Mac or Docker for Windows, click the Docker icon, choose **Preferences**, and choose +**Daemon**.

+    If the `daemon.json` file does not exist, create it.
+Assuming there are no other settings in the file, it should have the following contents:

+    ```json
+    {
+      "insecure-registries" : ["myregistrydomain.com:5000"]
+    }
+    ```

-    This flag takes the URL of your registry, for example.
+    Substitute the address of your insecure registry for the one in the example.

-    `DOCKER_OPTS="--insecure-registry myregistrydomain.com:5000"`

-3. Close and save the configuration file.

-4. Restart your Docker daemon

-    The command you use to restart the daemon depends on your operating system.
-    For example, on Ubuntu, this is usually the `service docker stop` and `service docker start` command.
+    With insecure registries enabled, Docker goes through the following steps:

+    - First, try using HTTPS.
+      - If HTTPS is available but the certificate is invalid, ignore the error about the certificate.
+    - If HTTPS is not available, fall back to HTTP.

+2. Restart Docker for the changes to take effect.

-5. Repeat this configuration on every Engine host that wants to access your registry.
+Repeat these steps on every Engine host that wants to access your registry.

 ## Using self-signed certificates